apache/pulsar/site2/docs/admin-api-brokers.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-### Get the service url of the leader broker
+### Get the information of the leader broker

-Fetch the service url of the leader broker, or print NoLeader when it not exists.
+Fetch the information of the leader broker.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->